marketfood hallChelseaindoor

 Chelsea Market is more than just a trendy food hall—

-it’s a creative reimagining of New York’s past, served with a modern twist.
+it’s a creative reimagining of New York’s industrial past, served with a modern, flavorful twist.

-Whether you’re a foodie, a design nerd, or just looking for a solid afternoon plan,
+Whether you’re a foodie, a design nerd, a history buff, or just someone looking for a cozy afternoon indoors,

 market indoor 3